 Document Your Work from Initial Ideas to Project Completion

 Review Work in Progress Against Personal, Professional and Artistic Objectives

 Commercial Photographic Services

-In this module we will explore how to interpret a commercial photography brief you will learn how to research styles and conceptualise aesthetic approaches to specific job requirements.
+In this module, we will explore how to interpret a commercial photography brief.
+You will learn how to research styles and conceptualise aesthetic approaches to specific job requirements.
 You will learn how to prepare job estimates and how to apply a creative fee for your time and effort.
-You will prepare terms and conditions, budgets and quote on shooting against your initial estimate.
-You will make an agreement and complete your contract.
-We will investigate codes of practice, licencing and permit requirements for commercial shoots.
-You will then also apply this knowledge to the stock photography industry and create a body of work for a stock agency.
+You will prepare terms and conditions, budgets, quotes on shooting (against your initial estimate), make an agreement and complete your contract.
+We will investigate codes of practice, licensing and permit requirements for commercial shoots.
+Then, you will apply this knowledge to the stock photography industry and create a body of work for a stock agency.

 Develop Yourself Artistically

 In this module, you will be developing your own ideas and studying the work of others to stimulate your own conceptual and technical skills and consider intellectual property implications.
 You will explore and use technology to expand your own practice, identify industry networks and events to generate work opportunities, and promote yourself as an artist.
 This will include considerations for an exhibition and all associated promotional material, artist statements and PR requirements.
 You will investigate and present a body of work using a range of visual communication modes and media to engage a target audience of your choosing and seek to evaluate how this theory impacts your own creative practice.